 We can’t measure how many Los Angeles children were saved from abuse in foster care itself by being sent home sooner.
-But given the that show abuse in one quarter to one third of foster homes (with a worse rate in institutions), it probably was a lot.
+But given the number of studies that show abuse in one quarter to one third of foster homes (with a worse rate in institutions), it probably was a lot.

 Even those studies are likely underestimates.
-Read the by a federal judge in Texas in a class-action lawsuit against that state’s system – a decision finding that abuse in foster care isn’t just common, it’s rampant – and tell me why we shouldn’t be demanding changes in the financial incentives that encourage needless placement.
+Read the scathing 200 page decision by a federal judge in Texas in a class-action lawsuit against that state’s system – a decision finding that abuse in foster care isn’t just common, it’s rampant – and tell me why we shouldn’t be demanding changes in the financial incentives that encourage needless placement.

 The real problem with waivers is that they don’t go nearly far enough.
 At a minimum, every state should be allowed to trade in its foster care entitlement funding for a flat amount of funding, adjusted for inflation, that could be used for prevention and family preservation as well as foster care.
 Ideally, such a change would be mandatory.Isn’t it time, finally, for the burden of proof to switch to those who want to keep on shoveling money into a foster care system that does so much harm to so many children?